Yo-hanaPR/communes/README.md

 ## System Usage
-The system will generate a token upon login.
-This token will be unique and non-repeating and will have a lifespan of one hour.
-After this time, the token will not be valid to access the services [],[],[].
 You can consume the application endpoints to perform operations such as creating customers, querying customer information, and deleting customer information.

 ## API endpoints